 Another option is to switch other locale to be the default one using Set default action.
-The default locale will be used in case no available locale tgat matching user's preferences (explicit or implicit from the web browser).
+The default locale will be used if there isn't an available locale that matches the user's preferences (explicit or implicit from the web browser).
 We can Disable or Enable locales except the default one (which must be enabled).

 If there is a locale with newer version available in the DSW Registry (and if configured), update available clickable badge may appear.
-Finally, we can use Import to Import Locale and Create to Create Locale.
+Finally, we can use Import Locale and Create to Create Locale.